amihaiemil/amihaiemil.github.io/_posts/2019-01-23-apache-payara-lets-encrypt.markdown

 ``sudo systemctl reload apache2``

-Now instruct your firewall to expose ports ``80`` and ``443`` for incoming connections (this is probably already configured) and you have are half done.
+Now instruct your firewall to expose ports ``80`` and ``443`` for incoming connections (this is probably already configured) and you are half done.
 So far, you have a running Apache server which will forward all requests made to ``www.example.com`` and ``www.example.com/myapp`` to the internal Payara.

 To enable SSL via Let's Encrypt, just follow the steps described [here](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04) and don't forget to press ``2`` when the following message appears from ``certbot``: